MIRA-KUMAR/Leetcode-Learning/README.md

 Given a string s, return true if it is a palindrome, or false otherwise.

+# LeetCode 128.
+Longest Consecutive Sequence

+Given an unsorted array of integers nums, return the length of the longest consecutive elements sequence.

+You must write an algorithm that runs in O(n) time.

 # LeetCode 136.
 Single Number

 Given a non-empty array of integers nums, every element appears twice except for one.
 Find that single one.